-(F) I will work to accomplish the mission of the SMGOP, serve on a committee when needed, and strive to maintain the trust of those who elected me.
+(F) I will work to accomplish the mission of the SMGOP, serve on a Committee when needed, and strive to maintain the trust of those who elected me.

 (G) I will serve the interests of all Republicans, avoid acts of favoritism toward special interests and avoid use of the Committee for personal advantage.

-(H) I understand that my authority as an officer or member is restricted as defined in these bylaws, and that I do not take actions for the Committee otherwise.
+(H) I understand that my authority as an officer or Member is restricted as defined in these bylaws, and that I do not take actions for the Committee otherwise.

 (I) I understand that I may be removed from the Committee for not abiding with this Code.

-(J) I will not vote on a question in which I have a direct personal or pecuniary interest not common to other members of the organization.
+(J) I will not vote on a question in which I have a direct personal or pecuniary interest not common to other Members of the organization.

-(A) The following shall be members of the Committee:
+(A) The following shall be Members of the Committee:

-(1) Regular members elected from each Supervisorial District in the County in a number as determined by the Secretary based on information obtained from the Registrar of Voters.
+(1) Regular Members elected from each Supervisorial District in the County in a number as determined by the Secretary based on information obtained from the Registrar of Voters.

-(2) Ex-officio members consisting of the Republican nominees for State Senate, State Assembly, and United States Congress.
+(2) Ex-officio Members consisting of the Republican nominees for State Senate, State Assembly, and United States Congress.
 (CA Elections Code 7404).

-(3) Ex-officio Members consisting of the Republican nominee for Governor, Lieutenant Governor, Treasurer, Controller, Attorney General, Secretary of State, member of the State Board of Equalization, and United States Senator living in San Mateo County.
-(CA
+(3) Ex-officio Members consisting of the Republican nominee for Governor, Lieutenant Governor, Treasurer, Controller, Attorney General, Secretary of State, Member of the State Board of Equalization, and United States Senator living in San Mateo County.
+(CA Elections Code 7405).

-(B) The following shall be alternate members of the Committee:
+(B) The following shall be Alternate Members of the Committee:

 (1) One person appointed by each regular and Ex-officio Member of the Committee.
 The Alternate Member shall have the right to vote only when the written authorization of the Member who appointed him or her is on file with the Secretary.
-An alternate member of the committee shall be subject to the rules and regulations of the committee.
-An alternate member must meet the same qualifications as the regular member, and may vote only in the absence of the member who appointed him or her, except that an alternate member appointed by an incumbent Senator, Member of the Assembly, or Representative in Congress need not reside in the district of the appointing power but need only reside in San Mateo County.
+An Alternate Member of the Committee shall be subject to the rules and regulations of the Committee.
+An Alternate Member must meet the same qualifications as the Regular Member, and may vote only in the absence of the Member who appointed him or her, except that an Alternate Member appointed by an incumbent Senator, Member of the Assembly, or Representative in Congress need not reside in the district of the appointing power but need only reside in San Mateo County.
 (CA Elections Code 7406).
-No regular or ex-officio member of the Committee may serve as an alternate member for another regular or ex-officio member of the Committee.
-No alternate member of the committee may serve in that capacity for more than one appointer.
+No regular or Ex-officio Member of the Committee may serve as an Alternate Member for another regular or Ex-officio Member of the Committee.
+No Alternate Member of the Committee may serve in that capacity for more than one appointer.

 (D) Election of Regular Members

-(A) Regular members
+(A) Regular Members

-(B) Ex-officio members
+(B) Ex-officio Members

-(2) In a special election for an Assembly or Senate seat, or for the House of Representatives, the ex-officio membership of the earlier nominee shall expire immediately upon the nomination of the person most recently nominated or elected, and the new nominee shall replace the earlier nominee for the remainder of the term.
+(2) In a special election for an Assembly or State Senate seat, or for the House of Representatives, the Ex-officio membership of the earlier nominee shall expire immediately upon the nomination of the person most recently nominated or elected, and the new nominee shall replace the earlier nominee for the remainder of the term.

 (A) No person may hold more than one membership.

-(C) If an ex-officio member of the Committee is elected as a regular member of the committee, the person shall forfeit the ex-officio membership upon assuming the regular membership.
+(C) If an Ex-officio Member of the Committee is elected as a Regular Member of the Committee, the person shall forfeit the Ex-officio membership upon assuming the regular membership.

 (D) In all of the situations described in Section 2.01.03, the other membership shall be considered vacant due to ineligibility.

-(E) Each Regular Member of the Committee is responsible for actively participating in and contributing to the programs of at least one standing committee throughout his or her term of office, and in the District Caucus of which he or she is a member.
+(E) Each Regular Member of the Committee is responsible for actively participating in and contributing to the programs of at least one Standing Committee throughout his or her term of office, and in the District Caucus of which he or she is a Member.

-(F) Any member who registers as a member of another political party shall be considered to have resigned.
+(F) Any Member who registers as a Member of another political party shall be considered to have resigned.

-(G) Any regular member who changes legal residence from the District in which they were elected or appointed shall be considered to have resigned.
+(G) Any Regular Member who changes legal residence from the District in which they were elected or appointed shall be considered to have resigned.

-(A) A vacancy exists in a regular or ex-officio membership if the member resigns, dies, ceases to be a registered Republican, is certified as incapacitated, moves out of the District in which he or she was elected, or is removed from the Committee.
+(A) A vacancy exists in a regular or Ex-officio membership if the Member resigns, dies, ceases to be a registered Republican, is certified as incapacitated, moves out of the District in which he or she was elected, or is removed from the Committee.

-(C) To be eligible to fill a vacancy as a regular member, a person must have the same qualifications as required of the original Central Committee member for said seat.
+(C) To be eligible to fill a vacancy as a Regular Member, a person must have the same qualifications as required of the original Central Committee Member for said seat.